-It’s a monstrous con and a phoney excuse used by retailers to protect their walled gardens and profit.
+It’s a monstrous con and a phony excuse by retailers to protect their walled gardens and profit.

-When you publish with Amazon KDP, DRM is set by default.
+When you publish with Amazon KDP, Amazon sets DRM by default.
 You need to hover to get a short explanation and then change the tick box to remove DRM.

-However, Amazon doesn’t make it easy for book buyers to know if an ebook is DRM protected.
+However, Amazon doesn’t make it easy for book buyers to know if an ebook has DRM protection or not.